Chris Chambers: Regular season

+Playoffs

+Coaching career

+Chambers served in 2021 as the first-ever University of Fort Lauderdale head football coach.
+He was later the wide receivers coach at Keiser University.

 Personal life

 Chambers majored in sociology and law at Wisconsin.
 He did a commercial for Reebok in which he is seen catching three footballs, one with each hand, then caught the third one between the two.

 In 2010, Chambers married Stacey Saunders.